opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * update(bitlink, object): updates the attributes of the given bitlink using the given object.
 * getClicks(bitlink, query): returns the clicks for the given bitlink and query parameters.
 * getClicksSummary(bitlink, query): returns the clicks summary for the given bitlink and query parameters.
-* getMetricsByCountries(bitlink, query): returns the metrics for the given bitlink and query parameters.
+* getMetricsByCountries(bitlink, query): returns the clicks for the given bitlink and query parameters.
-* getMetricsByReferrers(bitlink, query): returns the metrics for the given bitlink and query parameters.
+* getMetricsByReferrers(bitlink, query): returns the clicks for the given bitlink and query parameters.
-* getMetricsByReferringDomains(bitlink, query): returns the metrics for the given bitlink and query parameters.
+* getMetricsByReferringDomains(bitlink, query): returns the clicks for the given bitlink and query parameters.
-* getMetricsByReferrersByDomain(bitlink, query): returns the metrics for the given bitlink and query parameters.
+* getMetricsByReferrersByDomain(bitlink, query): returns the network metrics for the given bitlink and query parameters.
 * getQrCode(bitlink): returns the QR code for the given bitlink.

+### Custom Bitlinks

+* create(object): creates a new custom bitlink.
+* get(bitlink): returns the attributes of the given custom bitlink.
+* update(bitlink, object): updates the attributes of the given custom bitlink using the given object.
+* getMetricsByDestination(bitlink): returns the clicks for the given custom bitlink.

 ### Groups